 Open Hearts – Closed Doors tells the story of the arrival in Canada of 1,123 Jewish children orphaned by the Holocaust.
 It chronicles the lives of these children as they emerged from the Holocaust into Displaced Persons (DP) camps and orphanages, and eventually to the ships that would lead them to new lives in Canada.
 It also tells the story of the efforts of Jewish organizations and international agencies that helped identify these children and bring them to Canada.

 Originally developed by and presented at the VHEC in 1997, the Open Hearts – Closed Doors teaching exhibition is being re-presented to provide opportunities for visitors to engage with Canadian immigration policies from a historical perspective, using case studies of Holocaust survivors from the local community.

 The VHEC produced a teaching resource to support classroom visits to the Open Hearts – Closed Doors: The War Orphans Project school program in 1997.
 The guide contains pre- and post-visit activities that facilitate student engagement with the historical context and personal testimonies in the exhibit, and provides an opportunity for further reflection on thematic issues raised during the school program.

-This addendum to the guide introduces students to Jewish- life in pre-war Europe through engagement in the Pre-Visit Photo-Narrative Activity, complementing class participation in the 75-minute interactive exhibit tour.
+This addendum to the guide introduces students to Jewish life in pre-war Europe through engagement in a pre-visit photo narrative activity, complementing class participation in the 75-minute interactive exhibit tour.